Azake02/31github/README.md

 # 12day added I'm gonna add a leetcode java file, and learnt about apis today

-# 13day Today I'll be concentrate on Leetcode tasks and one algoritm.
+# day Today I'll be concentrate on Leetcode tasks and one algoritm.
 Also will do some changes on my automation framework

+# 13day I'll be concentrate on my SQL skills and one more leetcode